yingshaoxo/we_love_party/party_protocols/README.md

 `traefik` do a map, convert `domain(https url) request` to `localhost IP request`.
 And for those requests that can't pass the header JWT authentication, we drop it

+> Only Linux supports docker `host` mode, which is the easiest way to manage the network.

 ## Port Design

 ### Account Authentication Service